 Any dog-friendly tints can be used to make coloured dough for marbling.
 Don’t forget about the important elements of flavours and smells when choosing and mixing colours.
 Treats are for eating, not just for looking pretty.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.

-Our St. Patrick’s Day Green and Gold Combination
+Our St. Patrick’s Day Green and Gold Dog Treats

-These treats use a pale white-ish dough and two tints: yellow (turmeric powder) and green (spirulina powder).
+The homemade green and gold dog treats pictured in this post use a pale white-ish dough and two tints: yellow (turmeric powder) and green (spirulina powder).
 In addition to looking great and fabulously festive for St. Patrick’s Day, the green, gold, and white combination blends beautifully.
 Some colour combinations just get murky looking after re-rolling.

 Aiming for white when baking treats is tricky.
 Many of our favourite doughs are naturally coloured by their base ingredients.
 For those that aren’t, very few white (or whitish) binders will stay white when baked.
 Embrace a little beige!
 It will make baking options easier and the dogs won’t care.